Bruce Cassidy

-Bruce James Cassidy (born May 20, 1965), nicknamed "Butch", is a Canadian hockey coach and former professional ice hockey player.
-He is the current head coach of the Vegas Golden Knights of the National Hockey League (NHL).
-He has previously served as the head coach of the Washington Capitals and Boston Bruins.
-As a defenceman, he played for the Chicago Blackhawks in the NHL.
+Bruce James Cassidy (born May 20, 1965), nicknamed "Butch", is a Canadian professional ice hockey coach and former player who is the head coach for the Vegas Golden Knights of the National Hockey League (NHL).
+He was selected in the first round, 18th overall, by the Chicago Blackhawks in the 1983 NHL entry draft.
+As a coach, Cassidy won the Stanley Cup with the Golden Knights in 2023.

 Playing career

-Cassidy was a defenceman who played in the Ontario Hockey League (OHL) with the Ottawa 67's from 1982 to 1985, and he was selected by the Chicago Black Hawks of the National Hockey League (NHL) in the 1983 NHL Entry Draft, selected in the first round, 18th overall.
+Cassidy was a defenceman who played in the Ontario Hockey League (OHL) with the Ottawa 67's from 1982 to 1985, and he was selected by the Chicago Black Hawks of the National Hockey League (NHL) in the 1983 NHL entry draft, selected in the first round, 18th overall.
 Cassidy's best OHL season was in 1982–83, when he registered 25 goals and 86 assists for 111 points.
 He won the Memorial Cup under coach Brian Kilrea in 1984 scoring 12 points.
 At age 19, he made his NHL debut with the Black Hawks in March 1984.
 From 1984 to 1988, he had three knee surgeries, including major reconstruction of his ACL.

 Between 1985 and 1990, Cassidy would spend most of his time in the Black Hawks' minor league system, playing with the Nova Scotia Oilers of the American Hockey League (AHL), the Saginaw Generals of the International Hockey League (IHL), the Saginaw Hawks of the IHL and the Indianapolis Ice, also in the IHL.

 Cassidy's NHL playing career was limited due to his knee surgeries.
 He would also play 36 games with the Blackhawks during those years, scoring 4 goals and adding 13 assists for 17 points, along with 10 penalty minutes.

 After winning the Turner Cup in the IHL, Cassidy signed with Alleghe HC in Italy and played two years with the club 1990–1992 and 1992–1993 in the Italian Ice Hockey League, appearing in 51 games and earning 117 points (35 goals and 82 assists).

-After his stint in Italy, Cassidy then spent the 1993–94 season with Kaufbeuren of the German Hockey League, earning 17 points (8 goals and 9 assists) in 35 games.
+After his stint in Italy, Cassidy then spent the 1993–94 season with ESV Kaufbeuren of the German Hockey League, earning 17 points (8 goals and 9 assists) in 35 games.

 Cassidy then returned to the Blackhawks organization with the Indianapolis Ice from 1994 to 1997 before retiring as a player ten games into the 1996–97 season to take a head coaching job with the Jacksonville Lizard Kings of the ECHL mid-season.